boyter/boyter.org/content/posts/2012-11-15-building-a-search-engine-the-most-important-feature-you-can-add.md

   </p>

   <p>
-    Then do me a favor, while im getting familiar with it&#8217;s quirks, allow me to easily switch to something im comfortable with.
+    Then do me a favor, while im getting familiar with it's quirks, allow me to easily switch to something im comfortable with.
 I want to like your search engine.
 I really want to try your search engine.
-Implement !bang&#8217;s before working on your awesome Google beating algorithms and you will get my attention for at least a week, and if you <a href="http://duckduckgo.com/privacy.html">offer</a> <a href="http://procog.com/help/rank_details">something</a> <a href="http://www.verticalset.com/documentation/index">different</a> you might get it for longer then that.
+Implement !bang's before working on your awesome Google beating algorithms and you will get my attention for at least a week, and if you <a href="http://duckduckgo.com/privacy.html">offer</a> <a href="http://procog.com/help/rank_details">something</a> <a href="http://www.verticalset.com/documentation/index">different</a> you might get it for longer then that.
   </p>

  [1]: https://duckduckgo.com/bang.html